Segovia, Texas

-Segovia is a town in Kimble County, Texas off I-10.
+Segovia is a town in Kimble County, Texas, United States.
+The community is located off I-10.
 Only a few roads go through the town, one being FM 2169.
 The town was named for Segovia in Spain.
 It consists of a truck stop, hotel, general store, and a population of less than 25.
 It has not had a post office since 1964.